Edw2n/ImageNet-ES/README.md

     * Reference get_labeler_args and get_evalood_args in utils/experiment_setup.py for more options and details.

 ### Domain generalization techniques
-Please following steps to produce the experimental results for 5.2 Domain Generalization in the main paper and related parts in the appendix.
+Please follow below steps to produce the experimental results for 5.2 Domain Generalization in the main paper and related parts in the appendix.

-- [Step 1] Please use following command to run the experiments proposed in Table 2.
-We used a single GPU to train, and using `CUDA_VISIBLE_DEVICES=[GPU no.]` is recommended.
+- [Step 1] Please use the following command to run the experiments proposed in Table 2.
+We used a single GPU to train, and it is recommended to use `CUDA_VISIBLE_DEVICES=[GPU no.]`.

     ```
     CUDA_VISIBLE_DEVICES=0 python augment_analysis.py --data_root [DATASET DIRECTORY] -a resnet50 --seed [SEED] --epochs [NUM_EPOCHS] -b [BATCH_SIZE] --exp-settings [EXPERIMENT SETTING] --use-es-training (Optional)